-As one of the worst parents of 2017, Mike and Heather Martin are parents who abused their children for fame.
+Many would call Mike and Heather Martin among the worst parents of 2017, as they stood accused of abusing their children for fame and video clicks.
 The Maryland couple created YouTube accounts and online aliases in 2015 named DaddyOFive and MommyOFive, where they would post daily "prank" videos, often at the expense of their five children.
 The blended family includes Mike's two children from another marriage, Cody and Emma, along with Heather's three sons.

-If that's not bad enough, her husband Mike joins in to scream at Cody and at one point, one of the older kids also tries to make Cody feel bad as well.
+Mr. Martin joins in the berating, as do some of the other children.
 While sobbing, Cody pleads his innocence while his parents yell at him, tell him he's lying, and explain various forms of punishment they intend to use, such as taking his game console away and selling all of his Pokemon toys.